grabz8/solipsis/readme.txt

  Define your PHYSX_DIR env. var.
  Run CopyPhysXFiles.bat to copy dedicated DLLs into your Common\bin

-If you are using Tokamak:
- Compile project Tokamak under DevTools (config TokamakDLL) Run CopyTokamakFiles.bat to copy dedicated DLLs into your Common\bin

 To generate HTML documentation:
  Download Doxygen Tool (doxygen.exe)
  Define your DOXYGEN_PATH env. var.